 We expect our trainees to get involved in client work straight away and to make valuable contributions to the firm and our success.
-Gordons trainees can expect training and support from across the firm throughout the two year programme.
+We also often have opportunities for future trainees to join us as paralegals before their training so that they can really hit the ground running.
+Gordons trainees can expect training and support from across the firm throughout.

 There is always fierce competition for our graduate trainee solicitor places.
-Although we do look for academic achievement, we also place strong emphasis on character and are looking for people with the right attitude and personality to forge a career with us.
+Although we do look for academic achievement, we also place strong emphasis on character and are looking for people with a great attitude who can forge their career with us.

-- Training contract application deadline: 30 April 2022
+- Training contract only application deadline: 30 April 2024

 If you have any questions about the process, please email email@example.com.